Dealing With Stress as a Remote Worker and Effective Ways to Reduce it

 Hello!

-Work is a part of life, unless you’re already rich enough not to need to work.
+Work is a part of life — unless you’re already wealthy enough not to need it.
 In that case, congratulations!
-But, in case you don’t fall into that category yet, you’re probably familiar with the concept of work becoming stressful.
+For everyone else, you’re likely familiar with how quickly work can become stressful.

-Consider this a crash course in stress management for remote workers.
+Consider this your crash course in stress management for remote professionals.

 Understand What You’re Doing